IPod Touch: Setup and synchronization

 iPod Touch units running iOS 4 or earlier were required to be connected to a Mac or PC for first-time setup.
 Downloading apps or media from the iTunes Store and App Store does not require a computer, though media not purchased through the iTunes Store still has to be added through a computer.

 iPod Touch units produced since October 12, 2011 have iOS 5.0 or later preloaded; they can be set up wirelessly, without the need of a PC or Mac.

 Purchasing content

-To purchase content on the iPod Touch, the user must create an Apple ID or have an existing account.
+To purchase content on the iPod Touch, the user must create an Apple Account or have an existing account.
 With this account one may download music and videos from the iTunes Store, apps from the App Store, or books from the Apple Books Store.
-An Apple ID account created without a credit card can be used to get free content, and gift cards can be used to pay for apps instead of using a credit card.
+An Apple Account created without a credit card can be used to get free content, and gift cards can be used to pay for apps instead of using a credit card.